hei2000/Accounting-system/README.md

 > Back to the menu

 ### 2: Delete records
+If the option entered is '2', this function will be activated and the system will ask whether the record to be deleted belongs to income or expense with the following message:

+> 1: Expense
+>
+> 2: Income
+>
+> Enter 1 or 2:

+Users then need to input either option '1' or '2'.
+Options other than these two are not accepted.

+After defining the income/expense type, the system will proceed to the next step to check if there are any existing records stored inside the system.

+If there are no records, the following message will be displayed and users will be then brought back to the main menu:

+> There is no (expense/income) record.
+Delete function is not available yet.

+But if there are records stored inside the system, the system will prompt the user to search for a certain record with the following message:

+> Please enter a key word for searching

+Users can then input their search keyword, which can be the date, amount, type or account.
+After inputting, the system will return the search results as below:

+> An example of searching for expense with keyword 'FD'
+>>
+>> 0: 20181010 10 FD CA
+>>
+>> 1: 20181215 500 FD BC
+>>
+>> 2: 20190420 65 FD OT
+>>
+>> Number you want to delete

+Then, user are required to select the record to be deleted by entering the corresponding number.
+For example, if '2' is entered, the record '20190420 65 FD OT' will then be deleted from the accounting system.
+This action is not reversible.

+However, if there are no results matching the entered keyword, the following message will be shown and users will be brought back to the main menu immediately:

+> Cannot find a record that matches the key word!

 ### 3: Edit records
 ### 4: View previous records
 ### 5: Generate statistical report